Airport lounge reviews, flight reviews and travel inspiration

 *This section contains affiliate links.
 If you book through them, I may earn a commission at no extra cost to you.

 Want access to the Plaza Premium Lounge?
-Simply purchase a Priority Pass Membership here for up to 30% off the standard price and to access over 1500 lounges worldwide.
+Simply purchase a Priority Pass Membership here for up to 20% off the standard price and to access over 1500 lounges worldwide.

-Wi-Fi, Toilets and Facilities
+Wi-Fi, Toilets and Facilities at the Plaza Premium Lounge Gatwick North Terminal

 The lounge features a children’s area with two TVs playing cartoons, which is a thoughtful addition for families.
-Wi Fi worked well throughout, and there were several departure boards around the lounge displaying flight information.
+Wi-Fi worked well throughout, and there were several departure boards around the lounge displaying flight information.

 Power ports were available at some seats, though not all, which slightly let the lounge down for those wishing to charge multiple devices.
 There were no showers, but there were plenty of toilets available, and they were adequately clean during my visit.
 Staff were polite, attentive, and did a good job of clearing plates and maintaining the space.

-LoungePass No membership needed.
-Pre-book the Plaza Premium Lounge for £45 per person.
-After clicking, search for the airport to check availability and book your lounge spot.
+LoungePair No membership needed.
+Pre-book the Plaza Premium Lounge for £30 per person.

 Pros and Cons